zgsrc/ibjs/README.md

     git clone https://github.com/triploc/ib-sdk.git

-Download over HTTP
+Download over HTTPS

     wget https://github.com/triploc/ib-sdk/archive/master.zip
     unzip master.zip

 ## How do I use it?

-The SDK connects to a local IB Gateway or TWS instance, which it turn connects to IB back-end servers.

-Login to the Gateway or TWS software manually or use [ib-controller](https://github.com/ib-controller/ib-controller) to automate this interaction.
+Login to the Gateway or TWS software manually or use [ib-controller](https://github.com/ib-controller/ib-controller) to automate UI interaction.

 Once the IB proxy-of-your-choice is running, you can get at it through a node.js process using the SDK like so: